Two Mitchell 5th graders proudly show their work to William Muorwel, a former Lost Boy of Sudan.

 In the spring, students will read about other courageous people who have faced adversity and overcome obstacles as they conduct partner research and prepare a presentation for their classmates.
 The NEF grant funded a library of biographies and autobiographies for this project.
 Finally, fifth graders will participate in service-learning projects to support the South Sudanese Enrichment Center for Families in Medford and a school for children in South Sudan later this year.

-So far, the grant has seemed to make a lasting impression, particularly the visit from the two former Lost Boys of Sudan.
+So far, the grant has made a lasting impression, particularly the visit from the two former Lost Boys of Sudan.
 As one fifth grader said, “You sent across a message to never give up and be optimistic and follow what you want to do, and work hard for what you want to do!
 I will never forget that and never forget this presentation.”